 Examples are: fresh fish processing, delicatessen processing (crayfish, crabs, calamari, oysters etc) freezing process, salmon substitute production and canning.

-In general, the wastewater contamination fluctuates, with a high percentage of organic material (undissolved remains, grease, cooking oils, proteins, spices, vegetables, as well as sugar, vinegar) and with high concentration of salt, chlorine, cleaning, colouring and disinfection agents.
+In general, the wastewater contamination fluctuates, with a high percentage of organic material (undissolved remains, greases, cooking oils, proteins, spices, vegetables as well as sugar, vinegar) and with high concentration of salt, chlorine, cleaning, colouring and disinfection agents.

 The dairy industry includes the transformation of raw milk into pasteurized and sour milk, yoghurt, hard, soft and cottage cheese, cream and butter products, ice cream, milk and whey powders, lactose, condensed milk, as well as various types of desserts.